ebydefault/microos-movehome/README.md

 Include it at the very end of combustion script to use.

 Beware.
-The script has not been throughfully tested.
+The script has not been thoroughly tested.

 # Rationale